Vridhi-Wadhawan/memed-milestone-optimization/methodology.md

 How to read this:

 - The 17 manual overruns come from how I built the budgets (section 2).
-They show the method responds to the budget.
-They do not say Meme'd overspends 17% of the time.
+They only show that the method responds to a budget.
+They say nothing about how often Meme'd really overspends.
 - The number that tests the method is calibration.
 The realised payout was at or below the simulated P90 in 91% of campaigns (target 90%).
 The manual ladder's realised payout landed inside the simulated 10th to 90th percentile range in 75% of campaigns (target 80%).
 So the model is a little too confident.
 - Completion went up in 70 campaigns and down in 30.
 It went down mostly where the manual ladder was too easy: in CA061 (gaming, macro) 81% of creators hit rung 1 under the manual ladder and 43% under the proposed one.
 I count that as intended, but a brand may not like the headline.
 - The share of campaigns with rung-1 reach in my 30% to 70% band went from 45% to 77%.
-That band is my own definition, so it is not independent evidence.
+I set that band myself, so this checks my own definition and proves nothing independent.
 - Completion only looks at thresholds.
 It cannot tell whether the rupee amounts are attractive.
 That needs real participation data.
 - In 6 campaigns the budget was too small to pay even 15% of media value at 90% confidence.
 The tool says so instead of returning a ladder that looks fine.